Joe Alexander: #7 NBA Draft Bust

 |2008 (#8)||MIL||Joe Alexander||67||282||120||44||4.2||1.8||0.7||0.5|

-Before you scoff (like I did) at the thought of a team wasting an 8th overall pick on someone with the upside of Harpring, you should realize that the former Georgia Tech player averaged 14 points and 6 rebounds per game during a 6-year stretch and maxed out at 18 points and 8 rebounds per game for one season.
+Before you scoff (like I did) at the thought of a team wasting an 8th overall pick on someone with the upside of Matt Harpring, you might want to consider the following.
+To start, he averaged 14 points and 6 rebounds per game during his most productive 6-year stretch.
+Furthermore, the former Georgia Tech Yellow Jacket maxed out at 18 points and 8 rebounds per game for one season.

 “Ultimately not being in the NBA is on me, but as far as ‘who is a bust?’ you have to look at Milwaukee and the management that drafted me.
 If you want to label anyone with the term ‘bust’ — it’s the Bucks.
 When Milwaukee drafted me, I was touted as a ‘project’ and someone with a lot of potential who could contribute had I learned to play the game.
 That’s what the Bucks told me.
 I needed time.

 |Shooting %||Per Game Averages|